srv-code/Word-Dictionary/README.md

 ### Default behavior
 - Verbose mode is disabled.
-- All words in the dictionary database is not shown.
+- All words in the dictionary database are not shown.